“Air-Mobile”

 However, its 1st Battalion, 7th Cavalry, Task Force Garry Owen, remained another two months.

-B-Troop finished out the war at Quan Loi Base Camp also known as LZ Andy or Rocket City.
-Established in 1967 on the site of a former French rubber plantation and was located approximately 6 km east of An Lộc in Bình Long Province.
+B-Troop finished out the war at Quan Loi Base Camp, also known as LZ Andy or Rocket City.
+Established in 1967 on the site of a former French rubber plantation,n and was located approximately 6 km east of An Lộc in Bình Long Province.
 The proximity to the Cambodian border made the base essential in the continued disruption of North Vietnamese infiltration of troops and equipment on the Ho Chi Minh Trail.

 The 545th Maintenance Detachment was added to the Troop for the last two years of their in-country deployment and was responsible for keeping all the various aircraft operational.
 With the increase in the anti-aircraft ability of the enemy, this became an around-the-clock operation.

-Overall operational readiness falls to the Det.’s acting Top Kick or First Sergeant usually a Sergeant First Class.
+Overall operational readiness falls to the Det.’s acting Top Kick or First Sergeant, usually a Sergeant First Class.
 As the senior 67N (helicopter mechanic) in the Det. he was meticulous, ‘No excuse for a screw lose!’
-A play on Jones's initials R.T. has been incorporated onto his flight helmet; known all over Rocket City as ‘Right & Tight Jones’.
+A play on Jones's initials, R.T., has been incorporated onto his flight helmet; known all over Rocket City as ‘Right & Tight Jones’.
 The Det.’s official motto of ‘We Support the Best’ is overshadowed by the unofficial, and well-earned ‘Rocket City Rescue’.

 (Prior) 1st Cav.
 Captain Blair “Transport Corps”, duffel bag set: